 Lack of sufficient active RAM or using a traditional RDBMS with a configuration that cannot take advantage of large amounts of RAM is the harbinger of doom for any project that needs to scale.
 As indicated in the previous section, databases use RAM to (among other things) cache portions of tables that are on disk and also to cache query results.
 More advanced SQL databases can also use RAM for in-memory tables.
-If you know you’re going to have regular use of referential data (e.g. asset metadata, non-frequently changing IP lists), loading that information into an in-memory SQL table can reap huge rewards as you perform JOINs, UNIONs and sub-SELECTs, and it’s usually as simple as just identifying the query—which can be the full set of rows and fields from an existing table—you want to populate in an in-memory configuration.
+If you know you’re going to have regular use of referential data (for example, asset metadata, non-frequently changing IP lists), loading that information into an in-memory SQL table can reap huge rewards as you perform JOINs, UNIONs and sub-SELECTs.
+It’s usually as simple as identifying the query—which can be the full set of rows and fields from an existing table—you want to populate in an in-memory configuration.
 For example, if you wanted to store all the IP addresses contained in the AlienVault table in an in-memory table (to guarantee it stays there versus rely on the cache keeping it there) you could do the following:

 CREATE TABLE avrep_mem ENGINE=MEMORY